Azure/caf-terraform-landingzones/documentation/code_architecture/module_conventions.md

 ## GitHub Actions for Testing

 New modules must implement the automation of integration testing using GitHub actions and deploying the examples in an Azure test subscription.
+This testing must also include static security analysis as https://github.com/triat/terraform-security-scan

 ## Module Diagnostics